kstenschke/referencer-plugin/README.md

 ## Keyboard shortcuts and functionality

 * Ctrl+Shift+Alt+C twice - Open list of references for copying to clipboard
+* Ctrl+Shift+Alt+F twice - Replace occurrences of comfigured search/replace patterns in current document
+* Ctrl+Shift+Alt+G twice - Open list of jump destinations in the current file for going to
 * Ctrl+Shift+Alt+V twice - Open list of references for inserting into the current document
-* Ctrl+Shift+Alt+G twice - Open list of jump destinations in the current file for going to

 **Mac Users:** On Macs, the keyboard shortcuts are Shift+Alt+Cmd+C twice (copy), Shift+Alt+Cmd+V twice (paste) or Shift+Alt+Cmd+G twice (go)